First Look: InterSystems Products in Containers

 The instructions in this hands-on were created for, and are most easily used in, a Linux environment.
 If you do not have a Linux system available, InterSystems recommends that you create an account on a public cloud provider such as Google Cloud Platform (GCP), Amazon Web Services (AWS), or Microsoft Azure and provision a CentOS VM with Docker installed.

-If need be, the instructions can be adapted to Windows or MacOS.
+If need be, the instructions can be adapted to Windows or macOS.
 On Windows, you can execute the instructions in a Command Prompt or Windows PowerShell window, opened with Run as administrator; do not use PowerShell ISE.
-For more information about Docker for Windows, see Using InterSystems IRIS Containers with Docker for Windows on InterSystems Developer Community and Getting started with Docker for Windows in the Docker documentation.
+For more information about Docker for Windows, see Using InterSystems IRIS Containers with Docker for WindowsOpens in a new tab on InterSystems Developer Community and Getting started with Docker for WindowsOpens in a new tab in the Docker documentation.

 The Docker Engine consists of an open source containerization technology combined with a workflow for building and running containerized applications.
 To install the Docker engine on your servers, see Install DockerOpens in a new tab in the Docker documentation.